HZO — MarineMax, Inc.

 3. Forward Guidance and Outlook

-• Anticipation of continued retail margin pressure through the second fiscal quarter, with expectations for inventory levels to normalize in the second half of the fiscal year.
+- Anticipation of continued retail margin pressure through the second fiscal quarter, with expectations of improvement in the second half of the year as inventory levels normalize.

 4. Bad News, Challenges, or Points of Concern